lokeshchebrolu/rubiks_cube_formulae_generator/README.md

 # rubiks_cube_formulae_generator
 Rubik's cube solving formula generator algorithm.

-For a 3x3 shuffled Rubik's cube when all 6 sides snapshots are given, this algorithm will generate list of formulae in order to perform for solving the rubik's cube.
+[Python version] : For a 3x3 shuffled Rubik's cube when all 6 sides snapshots are given, this algorithm will generate list of formulae in order to perform for solving the rubik's cube.

+[C version] : Given all 6 sides as input via terminal, this algorithm will generate list of formulae in order to perform for solving the rubik's cube.

 Sample Output of C version